A colorful Little Bee-eater (Merops pusillus) perched on a branch in Tanzania with a bee in its beak.

 Witness Africa’s Avian Wonders

-You don’t have to be an expert "birder" to be dazzled by the Little Bee-eater.
+You don’t have to be a birder to be dazzled by the Little Bee-eater.
 Their fearless nature and bright colors make them a favorite for photographers on our game drives.

 2026 Safari Dates: Limited seats remain—join us to see the colors of the Serengeti for yourself.